Robust Tightly-Coupled Filter-Based Monocular Visual-Inertial State Estimation and Graph-Based Evaluation for Autonomous Drone Racing: ADR-VINS

 Detections $\hat{G}_{k,n}$ are associated with map gates $G_{k,m} \in \mathcal{G}$ that are within the camera field of view.
 We solve for the optimal association $m^*$ by minimizing a cost function $J(m)$ that fuses spatial and scale consistency:

 where $d_m = \|C(\hat{G}_{k,n}) - C(G_{k,m})\|_2$ represents the Euclidean distance in the image plane between the detection centroid and the projected map gate centroid.
 The function $C(\cdot)$ computes the center of the gates's corner coordinates.
+The $d_m$ threshold was chosen empirically to balance high-speed association validity against false positives.
 The term $\rho_m$ is the area consistency ratio:

 where the function $A(\cdot)$ computes the area of the gate based on the detected corners.
 The ratio $\rho_m$ serves as a proxy for proximity, distinguishing between overlapping gates at varying depths to ensure correct association.